Waztom/xchem-CAR/README.md

 # <a name="Docker"></a>Docker
 ## <a name="InstallDocker"></a>Install Docker
-First you'll need Docker Desktop (or the relevent Docker Engine on Linux) you can find the appropriate download like this on https://www.docker.com/get-started
+First you'll need Docker Desktop (or the relevant Docker Engine on Linux) you can find the appropriate download like this on https://www.docker.com/get-started

 ## <a name="InstallDockerCompose"></a>Install Docker Compose
 once Docker is installed also install docker compose, instructions for Mac, Windows, Linux and other options are available: https://docs.docker.com/compose/install/

 Note with newer versions of Docker, Docker Compose is already preinstalled

-## <a name="InstallVSCodeExtention"></a>Install VS Code Extention
+## <a name="InstallVSCodeExtention"></a>Install VS Code Extension
 Docker and Docker Compose should now be installed <br>
 <em>(If on Windows/Mac, start docker desktop)</em><br>